 In the wizard, choose “Yes” and export the private key.
 Leave everything as default and secure the certificate with a password.
 Save the certificate with.PFX extension to finish the wizard.

-Why certificate required on the Windows 10 client for CMG?
+Why is a certificate required on the Windows 10 or Windows 11 client for CMG?

 SCCM client must authenticate to confirm its identity before communication with CMG cloud.
 There are three options for authentication.
 In this post, we will use 3rd option.